rpeepz/ft_printf/README.md

 quite well as I can think about solutions both in front of, and away from the computer.
 Im slowly understanding the process of algorithm development all on my own.

+entry: (may, 26, 02:06)
+started and finished my work for sprintf, not a very hard addition although working around norm was something that I just have lost the patience for.
+Some funcitons can likely be trimmed down to be a tad bit shorter, but making them funcitonal to my standard was the main priority.
+The conversions I finished tonight were for strings, integers, and chars.
+These main three will be the ones I predict I will be using in my future projects should it require an sprintf call.